MathieuKruk/Cookie-Clicker/README.md

 ## ◾ Motivation

 It has been launch the 💠23/09/2019💠 in the case of a school project (<a href="https://github.com/becodeorg" target="_blank">BeCode</a>).

+A private joke led us develop a javascript game around a little poo.

 Below, you will find our guidelines hosted on the school repo: